Like humans, your dog requires (and deserves) a healthy, balanced diet.

-It’s also important to consider that some breeds prefer different food types, with some dogs requiring different diets for enhanced health.
-For example, the best dog food for Shih Tzu may not be the best food for a Labrador and vice versa.
+It’s also important to consider that some breeds prefer different food types, with some dogs requiring other diets for enhanced health.
+For example, the best dog food for Shih Tzu may not be the best for a Labrador and vice versa.

-Fortunately, it isn’t hard to provide an excellent diet for your beloved canine.
-Read on to discover three great tips that will improve your dog’s diet and have them bursting with health and energy in no time!
+Fortunately, providan ideallent diet for your beloved canine isn’t hard.
+Read on to discover three great tips to improve your dog’s diet and have them bursting with health and energy in no time!

 #1 Buy with caution

-Everybody knows that uncanned food — meaning refrigerated and ultimately fresh — doesn’t have a long-lasting shelf life.
-It is why many companies opt for canned, processed foods because it is cheaper and longer-lasting.
+Everybody knows that uncanned food — refrigerated and ultimately fresh — doesn’t have a long-lasting shelf life.
+Many companies opt for canned, processed foods because they are cheaper and longer-lasting.

 Most processed dog foods can still be edible between 6 – 24 months of purchase, which says only one thing — the nutrient, mineral, and freshness levels are low.
 This is the industrial manufacturing that goes into the production, which rids its enzymes’ food and instead adds harmful preservatives and ingredients.

-So, when you’re next in the pet food store, be sure to check labels for synthetic supplements and ingredients, and think, do I want to put this in my dog’s belly?
+So, when you’re next in the pet food store, check labels for synthetic supplements and ingredients, and think, do I want to put this in my dog’s belly?

-Try to opt for fresher foods — it may prove to be slightly more expensive, but what is the expense when it comes to the health and happiness of your pup?
+Try to opt for fresher foods — it may be slightly more expensive, but what is the expense when it comes to the health and happiness of your pup?